 Due to our small cafeteria size, the lunch time process has to be efficient and safe throughout the lunch "times" to be on schedule.
 Expectations are put in place to minimize the risk of accidental choking or other accidents.
 This task is done only with the cooperation of our students and the efforts of the staff, teachers and adult supervisors.
-AHES appreciates your understanding in a very challenging circumstance.
+AHES appreciates your understanding.

-- Students must have home lunch or purchase lunch during their lunch period. - Students are encouraged to purchase school lunch. - If for some reason you must drop off lunch for your child, please deliver it to the office. - Parents are discouraged from purchasing and dropping off "fast food" type lunches for students. - Practice courtesy: "please", "thank you", "excuse me" etc. to make your school a better place. - Wait in the lunch line kindly, safely and appropriately as lunch cashier must hear names of students as they come by to purchase lunches. - Sit at assigned tables; practice proper table manners. - Keep individual voice volume levels at inside levels. - Eat your own lunch.
-Avoid sharing or playing with your food or other peoples' food. - Cooperate with the supervisors on duty; listen for instructions. - Help maintain a peaceful, neat and orderly lunchroom. - Walk in the lunchroom. - Eating in the classroom is only permitted during teacher-approved activities. - Take all caps and hats off while in the lunchroom. - After 15 minutes, students may excuse themselves to recess if they are done with their lunch. - Students may remain in the cafeteria for the entire 30 minute lunch if not finished with meal. - Safely take your own tray to the disposal area. - Nicely dispose of cups, utensils, tray, food waste, milk waste etc. - Do your best to fulfill the duties of sweeper and wiper when assigned. - Safely exit the cafeteria by walking on walkways directly to the playground area. - Keep walkways clear: Place books, water bottles, etc. on the portable side of the wall.
+- Students must have home lunch or purchase lunch during their lunch period. - Students are encouraged to purchase school lunch. - If for some reason you must drop off lunch for your child, please deliver it to the office. - Parents are discouraged from purchasing and dropping off "fast food" type lunches for students. - Practice courtesy: "please", "thank you", "excuse me" etc. to make your school a better place. - Wait in the lunch line kindly, safely and appropriately - Sit at assigned tables; practice proper table manners. - Keep individual voice volume levels at inside levels. - Eat your own lunch.
+Avoid sharing or playing with your food or other peoples' food. - Cooperate with the supervisors on duty; listen for instructions. - Help maintain a peaceful, neat and orderly lunchroom. - Walk - Eating in the classroom is only permitted during teacher-approved activities. - Take all caps and hats off while in the lunchroom. - After 15 minutes, students may excuse themselves to recess if they are done with their lunch. - Students may remain in the cafeteria for the entire 30 minute lunch if not finished with meal. - Safely take your own tray to the disposal area. - Nicely dispose of cups, utensils, tray, food waste, milk waste etc. - Do your best to fulfill the duties of sweeper and wiper when assigned. - Safely exit the cafeteria by walking on walkways directly to the playground area. - Keep walkways clear: Place books, water bottles, etc. on the portable side of the wall.